 •Over a century of engineering and application experience – peace of mind

-Vectra, VectraPak and SC liquid ring vacuum pumps are the wood treating industry’s preferred solution.
-These systems deliver innovative solutions to harsh industrial environments while exceeding customer-specific requirements.
+Vectra, VectraPak and SC liquid ring vacuum pumps are the wood preservation industry’s preferred systems that deliver innovative solutions to harsh industrial environments while exceeding customer-specific requirements.

 NASH Vectra liquid ring vacuum pumps are designed for rigorous, nonstop demands of harsh industrial environments.
 These systems are held to the highest standard of reliability and manufactured to achieve optimum performance and unprecedented production efficiencies.
 Vectra liquid ring vacuum pumps are a revolutionary line of economical pumps that are of great value to customers.

-NASH Vectra single stage liquid ring vacuum pumps excel in applications, such as wood treating that require high vacuum.
-Vectra vacuum pumps meet high combustible range standards and are ATEX certified.
-NASH Vectra vacuum pumps are designed for harsh environments and are available in ductile iron and stainless steel, and accommodate a variety of mechanical seals.
+NASH Vectra single-stage liquid ring vacuum pumps provide a high vacuum, meet high combustible range standards and are ATEX certified.
+These vacuum pumps are designed for harsh environments and are available in ductile iron and stainless steel, and accommodate a variety of mechanical seals.

 Fundamental elements of the Vectra XL vacuum pump design includes improved cone angles, which decreases the size of the pump and NASH patented Gas Scavenging Technology, which improves pump performance at high vacuum levels.

-Furthermore, NASH VectraPaks are standardized pre-engineered solutions containing necessary components that are assembled and piped.
-Customers purchase NASH VectraPaks because they arrive ready to install, available in iron and stainless steel with quick delivery.
+Furthermore, VectraPaks are standardized pre-engineered solutions containing necessary components that are assembled and piped.
+Customers purchase these because they arrive ready to install, available in iron and stainless steel with quick delivery.

-The NASH SC liquid ring vacuum pump is perhaps the most popular pump that delivers reliable performance with a broad range of suction volume, vacuum and pressure.
-The SC series is a single stage liquid ring vacuum pump available in 9 different models with capacity ranging from 130 to 3,200 ACFM (220 to 5,440 m3/hr).
+NASH SC is the most popular pump that delivers reliable performance with a broad range of suction volume, vacuum, and pressure.
+The SC series is a single-stage liquid ring vacuum pump available in 9 different models with capacity ranging from 130 to 3,200 ACFM (220 to 5,440 m3/hr).